Understanding Your Whiplash Injury

 A whiplash injury can occur when your head suddenly moves backward and then forward again.
 It most commonly happens when your car is rear-ended, but it can also happen in other situations, as discussed below.

 Whiplash is a type of soft-tissue injury in the neck.
 They can be minor, and the pain can be over within a few days or weeks without the need for any medical treatment.
-However, whiplash injuries can also be severe and cause chronic pain that can last years.
+However, a whiplash injury can also be severe and cause chronic pain that can last years.

 As noted above, whiplash is a common injury in vehicle accidents.
 Whiplash can also occur under other circumstances, as in the following examples.